pingcap/docs/sql-plan-management.md

 > **Note:**
 >
-> Because TiDB has some embedded SQL statements to ensure the correctness of some functions, baseline capturing by default automatically shields these SQL statements.
+> Because TiDB has some embedded SQL statements to ensure the correctness of some features, baseline capturing by default automatically shields these SQL statements.

 ## Baseline evolution